 It will take some time to see improvements, but if you have patience you’ll notice the results.
 If you don’t mind the scent of the onion, this could be the treatment for you.

 Nettle is a plant that’s often used in alternative medicine thanks to its anti-inflammatory properties.
-This is no exception when it comes to removing calluses, and it’s capable of getting rid of them completely.
+This is no exception when it comes to removing calluses.

 Calendula is another plant that’s ideal for treating this problem.
 You can prepare and apply it in the same way as the nettle.